Selling or giving away a cat

 Make sure ownership is transferred

-When you are happy you have found a good home for your cat or dog, you need to transfer the ownership to the person buying or adopting your pet.
-It is important that you check that this has been done and the person has accepted ownership.
+When you are happy you have found a good home for your cat, you need to transfer the ownership to the person buying or adopting your pet.
 More information about changing ownership can be obtained from your local council.